DataDog/integrations-core/ibm_mq/README.md

 export LD_LIBRARY_PATH=/opt/mqm/lib64:/opt/mqm/lib:$LD_LIBRARY_PATH
 ```

-*Note*: Agent 6 uses Upstart or systemd to orchestrate the datadog-agent service.
+**Note**: Agent v6+ uses Upstart or systemd to orchestrate the datadog-agent service.
 Environment variables may need to be added to the service configuration files at the default locations of:

 * Upstart: `/etc/init/datadog-agent.conf`
 * Systemd: `/lib/systemd/system/datadog-agent.service`